-- Alcohol: Possession, use, or distribution of alcohol, except where permitted by law and University policy.
-(See Substance Abuse Policy). - Possession of common source containers, such as kegs; devices, such as beer bongs or funnels; or participation in games or activities of which the purpose is the consumption of alcohol. - Possession or consumption of alcoholic beverages by persons under 21 years of age. - Open containers or consumption of alcoholic beverages by persons 21 years of age or older in any public area (unless it is an official University approved event), including common space within a residence hall.
-Intoxication is defined as when an individual has consumed enough alcoholic beverages to observably affect their manner, speech, muscular movement, general appearance, or behavior. - Sale, distribution or provision or attempts to sell, distribute or provide alcoholic beverages to and/or by anyone under 21 years of age. - Transportation of alcohol by individuals 21 years of age or older must occur in its original, unopened container. - Collections of containers that contain or previously contained alcohol are not permitted. - Complicity: Allowing a violation to occur by another University community member, by enabling or not reporting it.
-Students who have knowledge of another committing or attempting to commit a violation of the Code are required to remove themselves from the situation and report the behavior to an appropriate university official. - Unauthorized Entry/Damage to or misuse of property: unauthorized entry into University facilities or property, and unauthorized use or misuse of University property or the property of others. - Violent, Abusive, or Threatening Conduct: Behavior which jeopardizes the safety or health of self or others. - Acts or threats of physical assault or abuse. - Stalking defined as a course of conduct (repetitive and menacing) that is directed (pursuit, following, harassing, or interfering) at a specific person that is unwelcome and would cause a reasonable person to feel fear. - $\circ\,$ Brandishing a weapon or an object, which appears to be a weapon, in a threatening manner. - Intimidating, threatening, or directing abusive language toward another person. - Failure to cease repetitive unwanted behavior directed toward a particular individual or individuals. - Harassment and Discrimination: (See Non-Discrimination Policy, Sexual Misconduct Policy, and Student Harassment and Discrimination Policy).
-Unlawful discrimination which includes verbal, physical, or graphic conduct that denigrates or shows hostility or aversion toward an individual or group on the basis of their Protected Status, when: such conduct is sufficiently severe or pervasive that it alters the conditions of education, employment, or participation in a University sponsored, recognized, or approved program, visit, or activity; and creates an environment that a reasonable person in similar circumstances would find intimidating, hostile, humiliating, demeaning or offensive. - Disorderly Conduct includes the following: - Loud, aggressive, or other behavior which disrupts or obstructs, or is intended to disrupt or obstruct, the orderly functioning of the University (including classrooms) or disturbs the peace of person(s) on University Premises.
+- B01.01 Alcohol: Possession, use, or distribution of alcohol, except where permitted by law and University policy.
+(See Substance Abuse Policy). - B01.02 Possession of common source containers, such as kegs; devices, such as beer bongs or funnels; or participation in games or activities of which the purpose is the consumption of alcohol. - B01.03 Possession or consumption of alcoholic beverages by persons under 21 years of age. - B01.04 Open containers or consumption of alcoholic beverages by persons 21 years of age or older in any public area (unless it is an official University approved event), including common space within a residence hall.

+- B01.05 Intoxication by any person, regardless of age.
+Intoxication is defined as when an individual has consumed enough alcoholic beverages to observably affect their manner, speech, muscular movement, general appearance, or behavior. - B01.06 Sale, distribution or provision or attempts to sell, distribute or provide alcoholic beverages to and/or by anyone under 21 years of age. - B01.07 Transportation of alcohol by individuals 21 years of age or older must occur in its original, unopened container. - B01.08 Collections of containers that contain or previously contained alcohol are not permitted. - B02 Complicity: A student will not, through act or omission, assist another student, individual, or group in committing or attempting to commit a violation of the University's Code of Conduct.
+A student who has knowledge of another individual committing or attempting to commit a violation of the Code of Conduct is required to remove themselves from the situation, and failure to do so when reasonable under the circumstances may be the basis for a violation of this policy. - B03 Unauthorized Entry/Damage to or misuse of property: unauthorized entry into University facilities or property, and unauthorized use or misuse of University property or the property of others. - B04.01 Violent, Abusive, or Threatening Conduct: Behavior which jeopardizes the safety or health of self or others. - B04.02 Acts or threats of physical assault or abuse. - B04.03 Stalking defined as a course of conduct (repetitive and menacing) that is directed (pursuit, following, harassing, or interfering) at a specific person that is unwelcome and would cause a reasonable person to feel fear. - B04.04 Brandishing a weapon or an object, which appears to be a weapon, in a threatening manner. - B04.05 Intimidating, threatening, or directing abusive language toward another person. - B04.06 Failure to cease repetitive unwanted behavior directed toward a particular individual or individuals. - B04.
+07 Rioting - B05 Harassment and Discrimination: (See Non-Discrimination Policy, Sexual Misconduct Policy, and Student Harassment and Discrimination Policy).
+Unlawful discrimination which includes verbal, physical, or graphic conduct that denigrates or shows hostility or aversion toward an individual or group on the basis of their Protected Status, when: such conduct is sufficiently severe or pervasive that it alters the conditions of education, employment, or participation in a University sponsored, recognized, or approved program, visit, or activity; and creates an environment that a reasonable person in similar circumstances would find intimidating, hostile, humiliating, demeaning or offensive. - B06 Disorderly Conduct includes the following: - B06.01 Loud, aggressive, or other behavior which disrupts or obstructs, or is intended to disrupt or obstruct, the orderly functioning of the University or disturbs the peace of person(s) on University Premises.
 For example, making excessive noise or gestures either inside or outside a building.